Tanning lamps have become a popular method of maintaining a year-round tan, but their effects can be as dangerous as tanning outdoors.

 Like the sun, the lamps used in tanning booths and beds emit UV radiation.
 While most lamps emit both UVA and UVB radiation, some emit only UVA.

-Some experts argue that artificial tanning is less dangerous because the intensity of light and the time spent tanning are controlled.
+Some advocates argue that artificial tanning is less dangerous because the intensity of light and the time spent tanning are controlled.
 There is limited evidence to support these claims.
-On the other hand, sunlamps may be more dangerous than the sun because they can be used at the same intensity every day of the year - something that is unlikely for the sun because of winter weather and cloud cover.
-They can also be more dangerous because people can expose their entire bodies at each session, which would be difficult to do outdoors.
+On the other hand, sunlamps may be more dangerous than the sun because they can be used at a constant intensity every day of the year - something that is unlikely for the sun because of winter weather and cloud cover.
+Sunlamps can also be more dangerous because people tend to expose more of their bodies to sunlamps than when outdoors.

 Using tanning lamps, booths, or beds:

 If you use indoor tanning equipment, follow these steps to reduce the dangers of UV exposure.

 - Don’t use indoor tanning equipment if you are under 18 years old.

 - Be sure to wear the goggles provided, making sure they fit snugly and are not cracked.